 A CHURCH OF SMALL GROUPS

-New Small Groups will begin meeting in October.
-We have a selection of Small Groups to choose from - online, in-home, meeting at the church, and more.
-Click to review and sign-up for a Core or Community Group below!
+New Small Groups will begin meeting in September, and we have a selection of Small Groups to choose from!
+Click to review and sign up for a group below!

 Contact [email protected]

 Why should I be in a Small Group?

 The overarching reason is to grow in relationship with God and others.
 Additionally, see below our “ABC” response to this question:

 To foster greater connection, care, and unity within our church family.
 Small Groups are a great place to connect with others, care for one another when the storms of life hit, and grow deeper in your relationship with other believers.
 Remember that it is not all about what we get out of a Small Group, but, what we get is a blessing indeed.